enumatech/blog/_posts/2019-01-31-safe-use-of-bignumber.js.md

 ## TL;DR

-To use `BigNumber` safely, create a new `BigNumber` constructor that prevents its instances from being use in primitive operations and converting to string in exponent format:
+To use `BigNumber` safely, create a new `BigNumber` constructor that prevents its instances from being used in primitive operations and converting to string in exponent format:

 ```javascript